 Can Eczema Be Cured?

 No cure for eczema has yet been discovered, which means that patients must learn to cope with the condition.
-The first step is to receive a definitive, medical diagnosis.
+The first step is to receive a definitive, medical diagnosis similar to with any other medical skin condition.
 Most people seek the advice of a dermatologist after dealing with red, itchy skin on their own for far too long.
 The itching often begins first, with the rash appearing later.
 The most frequent parts of the body that are affected by the disorder are the inside of the elbows, the back of the knees, the hands, and the face.
 However, the rash may appear elsewhere.

 Particularly severe cases may be accompanied by patches of thickened, scaly skin.
 Oozing may be another symptom of an eczema flare up.
 Occasionally, pigmentation changes may occur in darker-skinned individuals.